andrew-fowler/csharp-webdriver-parallel-framework/README.md

 ### TODO

-- Add in a Saucelabs Driver
+- Add in a Saucelabs Driver with API integrations
 - Performance test Worker count variability
-- Add in CLI/Pipeline usage
+- Add in CLI/Pipeline usage examples
 - Add in Categorisation examples
 - Add in Config rewrite sentinels
 - Add in X-Browser specifications (e.g. | Run All | In Chrome latest | In Firefox latest | In Edge latest |)